CS491SeniorProjex/logbook/docs/logbooks/can.md

 - Designed and implemented About & Feedback page.
 - Developed Change Password settings on the frontend.
 - Made Adjustments menu dropdown.
+- Created new website design and implemented it.
 - Fixed last design bugs.

 ## Resources